 The good news is that in most cases, men and women facing cancer can still become parents thanks to fertility preservation options.
-We are pleased to offer the most advanced treatments for fertility preservation and restoration available today through our Cancer Fertility Preservation Program.
-Led by Daniel Rychilik, MD, Medical Director of Infertility and Reproductive Endocrinology at Scottsdale Healthcare, this program gives cancer patients the ability to protect their fertility before their treatment.
-Dr. Rychlik and his team will help you understand how your cancer affects your risk of infertility and assist you and your oncologist in deciding which options are best for you prior to your treatment.
+We are pleased to offer the most advanced treatments for fertility preservation and restoration available today through our Cancer Fertility Preservation Program, a program which gives cancer patients the ability to protect their fertility before their treatment.
+Our team will help you understand how your cancer affects your risk of infertility and assist you and your oncologist in deciding which options are best for you prior to your treatment.

 Whether you are ready to become a parent in the near future or further down the road, this program provides you the option, so you can fight your cancer without the worry of losing your ability to have the family you desire.

 To schedule a consultation with a Cancer Care Coordinator at the Virginia G. Piper Cancer Center, please call 480-323-1255 (toll free: 1-877- 273-3639 or e-mail the email@example.com.